Home

 Understanding the Balance Sheet

 As a business owner or financial professional, it's important to understand the balance sheet and how it reflects the financial health of your company.
-The balance sheet is a snapshot of your company's financial position at a specific point in time, and it provides information about your company's assets, liabilities, and equity.
+The balance sheet provides a snapshot of your company's financial position at a specific point in time, and it includes information about your company's assets, liabilities, and equity.

 Components of a Balance Sheet